Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 ## Requirements

-* The PSA-Crypto repository exposes as public interface the cryptographic interface defined in the PSA cryptography API specification and solely this interface.
+* The PSA-Crypto repository exposes as public interface the cryptographic interface defined in the PSA cryptography API specification.
 * The PSA-Crypto repository provides a way to build and test a C static and/or shared library exposing completely or partially the PSA cryptography API.
 * The PSA-Crypto repository provides a configuration mechanism to define